AiSDR vs Sbl.so: Best AI SDR Under $500/month for B2B Agencies 2026

 Lead generation database Included Not included

-Compliant LinkedIn outreach Yes (2026-aligned) Email-focused autonomy
+Compliant LinkedIn outreach Vendor-claimed (2026-aligned) Email-focused autonomy

 Which tool handles LinkedIn's 2026 restrictions better?